 Too much garlic in food–if your cooking involves a liquid

-One thing that absolutely won’t work is allowing yourself to panic, and doing things hurriedly can also contribute to the problem.
+One thing that absolutely won’t work is allowing yourself to panic and doing things hurriedly can also contribute to the problem.
 So, first, reduce the heat under the pot to an absolute minimum, giving you more time to figure out what you will need to add to the ingredients.
-Also, take out any meats, flesh, or items you don’t want to go soggy.
+Also, remove any meats, flesh, or items you don’t want to go soggy.
 Next, do the calculations–carefully!

 If you added twice as much garlic as you ought, you should consider adding nearly as much again of everything.
-I say “nearly enough” because, in these circumstances, it is okay for the garlic flavor to be a little bit stronger than it might otherwise have been.
+I say “nearly enough” because, in these circumstances, it is okay for the garlic flavor to be slightly stronger than it might otherwise have been.

 Now, add the extra ingredients to the pot and boil down the sauce to the same volume you expected on the heat prescribed by the recipe, meaning this will take a while.

-Once your sauce is back to its original level, add back your meats, flesh, and other items previously removed, and proceed to cook normally.
+Once your sauce returns to its original level, add back your meats, flesh, and other items previously removed, and cook normally.
 If all goes well, you have a perfect meal indistinguishable from the one you planned initially.

 Too much garlic in food–the “halving” technique

-If you have plenty of time and, more importantly, a sufficiency of ingredients, you can cook another pot of the same meal using all the ingredients in the exact proportion demanded by the recipe bar one–the garlic.
+If you have plenty of time and, more importantly, sufficient ingredients, you can cook another pot of the same meal using all the ingredients in the exact proportion demanded by the recipe bar–the garlic.
 In this second pot, don’t add any garlic whatsoever.
-Once both pots are cooked, simply add one to the other and gently mix them thoroughly.
+Once both pots are cooked, add one to the other and gently mix them thoroughly.

-Some people have noted that another problem with the “halving” technique is that cooks end up with far more food than they wanted or needed.
+Some people have noted another problem with the “halving” technique: cooks end up with far more food than they want or need.
 I agree.
 You might not want to use this method when cooking a one-off meal for guests, but if you are cooking a family favorite, no one will complain too much about having something delicious in the fridge for an ad hoc snack later.

 Too much garlic in food–if you’re cooking with strong-flavored ingredients